wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/update-log-store-service/index.md

 ---
-title: "How To Guide: Update Log Store Service"
+title: "How To Guide: Update the Log Store Service"
 description: "Learn how to replace the default database logging with a custom log storage implementation in the WPGraphQL Logging plugin."
 ---